Leonard scores 30, Clippers beat 76ers to win 4th straight

 76ers: Josh Richardson suffered a bruised nose during the second quarter and did not return.
 The 76ers said he was in the NBA’s concussion protocol and will be reassessed Monday.
 He had nine points in 10 minutes. ...
 It was the second time Philadelphia scored at least 70 points in the first half this season.
 It had 77 at Cleveland on Dec.
 7.

-Clippers: Ivica Zubac made his 200th career regular-season appearance and finished with four points.
+Clippers: Rivers got his 935th victory, which moved him into a tie with Dick Motta for 12th on the NBA’s career wins list. ...
+This is the Los Angeles’ league-leading 12th game this season with at least 130 points scored. ...
+Ivica Zubac made his 200th career regular-season appearance and finished with four points.

 UP NEXT